 The crucial element of traditional Chinese and Asian painting is not the subject of the work but the expressive and intuitive use of brush and ink.
 When the brush is painting a particular scene, it sublimates the environment it is depicting.
 In Eban’s case, it goes back to his childhood and the happy memories of a caring grandmother.
 With the eye of a remarkably trained, hugely experienced modern painter mastering both elaborate western and Asian painting techniques, he creates poetic landscapes.

-Dates for Painting Holidays with Eban at Clos Mirabel in Pau, South West France will be posted shortly.
+To find out more about Painting Holidays with Eban at Clos Mirabel in Pau, South West France click here.